Clad3815/Twitch-Streamer-GPT/README.md

-# Twitch Streamer Animation Script - Reinventing Twitch Streams
+# Twitch Streamer GPT - Reinventing Twitch Streams

 Ever wished to infuse your Twitch streams with a vibrant, interactive, and engaging vibe?
 The solution is right here!
 Presenting our lively Twitch Streamer Animation Script powered by NodeJS, designed to elevate your Twitch streams to the next level of entertainment.
 This script provides a diverse range of advanced modules like Easy-Bot, Twurple, OpenAI, and much more.
 Unleash its magic into your Twitch streams for an unforgettable experience!